 Perfect for warmer climates that don’t experience hard frosts, the silver wattle makes for the perfect feature specimen to add a wow factor to outdoor spaces.

-Its golden inflorescences also make for beautiful cut flowers.
-This species grows to around 5 to 15 metres tall and wide cultivated in gardens.
+Its globular inflorescences also make for beautiful cut flowers.
+This acacia species grows to around 5 to 15 metres tall and wide cultivated in gardens.

 How to Grow Acacia